 We are regularly bombarded with news of the latest scientific research findings, and sometimes it seems like you can find a study to tell you just about anything.
 My concern with news reporting of research is that many people (including members of the media) have relatively limited research literacy.
 Research literacy refers to the ability to draw upon a body of knowledge about research methods in order to interpret and critically evaluate research findings.
 Greater research literacy means, among other things, a more effective bullshit detector.

-In this post I’ll break down some of the terminology that’s often used in research.
-The concepts involved are not necessarily intuitive, so it’s important to reflect on how we can most appropriately use the information we are given.
+In this post, I’ll break down some of the terminology that’s often used in research.
+The concepts involved are not necessarily intuitive, so building research literacy involves learning some fundamentals.
 The randomized, double-blinded, placebo-controlled trial is considered the “gold standard” for much medical research, and it’s useful to understand why that is.

 Peer review is an important quality control step before research papers are published.
 Reviewers are independent of the journal the paper has been submitted to, and they remain anonymous (except to the journal editors).
 Peer reviewers are selected by editors because of their expertise in the field, and they will give feedback to guide the editor in making a decision about whether or not to publish a manuscript.
 Most often reviewers will recommend improvements be made before a paper is accepted.

 The peer review process can potentially get a little shakier when it comes to “open access” journals.
 The articles in these journals are publicly available without a subscription, and instead the journal’s revenue stream comes from authors, who must pay a publication fee.
 Some of these journals are credible and reputable, while others are predatory.
 Because I’ve had work published in academic journals, my email address is out there in that world, and I regularly get emails from obscure open access journals asking me to do reviews for papers that are so completely unrelated to my research field it’s sometimes laughable.
 Hmmmm.